 Yes.
-The Rule governs the online collection of personal information from children by a covered operator, even if children volunteer the information or are not required by the operator to input the information to participate on the webssite or service.
+The Rule governs the online collection of personal information from children by a covered operator, even if children volunteer the information or are not required by the operator to input the information to participate on the website or service.
 The Rule also covers operators that allow children publicly to post personal information.
-Finally, as the FTC made clear in the amended Rule, the passive tracking of children’s personal information through a persistent identifier, and not just its active collection, also is covered by COPPA.
+Finally, the Rule defines “collection” to include the passive tracking of children’s personal information through a persistent identifier, and not just active collection.
 See 16 C.F.R. § 312.2 (definition of “collection”).

-13. Will the COPPA Rule keep my child from accessing pornography?
+11. Will the COPPA Rule keep my child from accessing inappropriate materials, such as pornography?

-No. COPPA is meant to give parents control over the online collection, use, or disclosure of personal information from children, and was not designed to protect children from viewing particular types of content wherever they might go online.
-If you are concerned about your children accessing online pornography or other inappropriate materials, you may want to consider a filtering program or an Internet Service Provider that offers tools to help screen out or restrict access to such material.
-Information about such tools is available at organizations such as www.getnetwise.org and www.staysafeonline.org, and from manufacturers of several operating systems.
+No. COPPA is meant to give parents control over the online collection, use, or disclosure of personal information from children.
+It was not designed to protect children from viewing particular types of content wherever they might go online.
+If you are concerned about your children seeing inappropriate materials online, you may want to consider a filtering program or an Internet Service Provider that offers tools to help screen out or restrict access to such material.
+Information about such tools is available at ConnectSafely.org and Stay Safe Online’s advice about parental controls, and from operating system developers.

-14. Will the amended COPPA Rule prevent children from lying about their age to register for general audience sites or online services whose terms of service prohibit their participation?
+12. Will the COPPA Rule prevent children from lying about their age to register for general audience sites or online services whose terms of service prohibit their participation?